eleonorehalvarsson/mastodonc.github.com/_posts/2017-08-30-hiring-digital-data-marketing-intern-2.md

 Please note that you need to be eligible to work in the UK to apply for this position.

+The deadline for application for this role is 10th October 2017

 No agents please.